ZOMG – Topfer Theatre at ZACH Theatre Brings Austin Theatre Back to the Forefront of Austin Culture

 Underground: Let’s Walk The Waller Creek Tunnel (VIDEO)

-As a member of the now defunct Waller Creek Citizens Advisory Committee and a past resident at the Sabine Condos with a view directly over the excavation site, I’ve seen planning for Waller Creek evolve over the years.
+As a member of the now defunct Waller Creek Citizens Advisory Committee and a past resident at the Sabine condos with a view directly over the excavation site, I’ve seen planning for Waller Creek evolve over the years.

 Earlier this week, Matt Parkerson in Council Member Riley’s office, invited me to join them on a tour of the tunnel.
 I jumped at the opportunity.